-The Women and Gender Resource Center recognizes and celebrates several identity-based heritage or history months throughout the year.
-In an ideal world, people of all identities would be celebrated and represented in conversations throughout the year, but we know that that is still not the case.
+The Women and Gender Resource Center recognizes several heritage or history months throughout the year.
 Joining with other departments and organizations on campus at a time recognized nationally as a heritage or history month helps us to ensure that these celebrations and stories are present on our campus.
-As the Women and Gender Resource Center, we focus our efforts on programming at the intersections of the celebrated identity and gender, understanding that even celebrations of marginalized identities can be shaped by patriarchy, sexism, and cissexism.

 To see what the WGRC has planned for upcoming heritage or history months, visit our Calendar of Events.

-Recognized from September 15- October 15 in recognition of the independence days of five countries, Hispanic/Latinx Heritage Month is celebrated nationally, including on our own campus and at the WGRC.
+Recognized from September 15- October 15 in recognition of the independence days of five countries, Hispanic Heritage Month is celebrated nationally, including on our own campus and at the WGRC.

-For many years, this has included a Family Game Night event in collaboration with Athletics at a UA Women’s Soccer Team game.
-Admission to the game is free and we have games and information for the whole family set up at the entrance!
-Additionally, we often film screenings or panel discussions addressing relevant topics.
+In past years, we often film screenings or panel discussions addressing relevant topics.
 In 2018, we hosted a screening and discussion of the film, In the Game in partnership with The College of Education.
 The film is available in the Frances S. Summersell library for continued viewing.

 If you are unable to attend our Hispanic/Latinx Heritage Month events, but you’d still like to be part of our celebration, consider donating a relevant book to The Frances S. Summersell Library.